thisisobate/kyverno-website/src/content/docs/policies/other/check-serviceaccount-secrets/check-serviceaccount-secrets.md

 ---
-title: "Check Long-Lived Secrets in ServiceAccounts"
+title: 'Check Long-Lived Secrets in ServiceAccounts'
 category: Security
 version:
 subject: Secret,ServiceAccount
-policyType: "validate"
+policyType: 'validate'
 description: >
   Before version 1.24, Kubernetes automatically generated Secret-based tokens  for ServiceAccounts.
 To distinguish between automatically generated tokens  and manually created ones, Kubernetes checks for a reference from the  ServiceAccount's secrets field.
 If the Secret is referenced in the secrets  field, it is considered an auto-generated legacy token.
 These legacy Tokens can be of security concern and should be audited.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/check-serviceaccount-secrets/check-serviceaccount-secrets.yaml" target="-blank">/other/check-serviceaccount-secrets/check-serviceaccount-secrets.yaml</a>

 ```yaml